WasmEdge/docs/docs/develop/rust/http_service/server.md

 WasmEdge
 ```

-In your Rust application, import the WasmEdge-adapted warp crate, which uses a special version of single-threaded Tokio adapted for WebAssembly.
-Just add the following lines to your Cargo.toml.
+In your Rust application, import the WasmEdge-adapted `warp_wasi` crate, which uses a special version of single-threaded Tokio adapted for WebAssembly.
+Just add the following lines to your `Cargo.toml`.

 ```toml
 [dependencies]